|

 throat of the carb at the base.
 The Land Rover carb base gasket

 does not.
 Use the Rochester base gasket, NOT the LR carb base gasket.
+It helps if you can provide more than a single gasket height between the carb base and the intake manifold for air flow.

 I mounted a little nylon cable clamp to one of the screws securing

+housing in place.
 From experience I have found that metal vacuum tubing between

 the carb and distributor vibrates and breaks when you drive wash